Jeremy Lin Making Huge Difference For Brooklyn Nets Since Returning From Injury

 As hard as being away from the game was, Lin now reflects all of it was not in vain.

-Lin shares that his level of faith only grew as he learned to appreciate and support his teammates through all the hard times and losing.
-He added that being forced to try to remain hands all with everyone in the locker room while being off the court only served to make him a better leader.
+Lin shared that his level of faith only grew as he learned to appreciate and support his teammates through all the hard times and losing.
+He added that being forced to try to remain hands all in with everyone in the locker room while being off the court only served to make him a better leader.

 His support and level of play and leadership since he’s returned to action hasn’t been lost on his teammates.